-I’ve been privileged enough not only to work as a screenwriter for the last 20 years, but to talk to many other screenwriters about what they do and how they do it.
+I’ve been privileged enough not only to work as a screenwriter for the last twenty years but to talk to many other screenwriters about what they do and how they do it.
 So I am going to steal some screenwriting advice from them.

 I do this all the time because of Mike and it works.
 And you will write the worst scene ever and then you will rewrite it and then there will be progress.

 Don Roos says he forces himself to write for one hour, with a timer, every day.
 Every single day, no matter what.
 And he has a husband and kids.
 He says, “Even if I just write, ‘Oh my god, I’m so fat’ or ‘Oh my god, Dan is being so selfish today’, I have written for an hour, and I am writer, and then I can go on with my day. “